Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 "Riddle," murmured Harry, "fifty years ago."

 Dumbledore turned from the portrait while saying, "Tom's prefectship was his first taste of actual authority and power, which he craves more than anything.
-I believe he hid a Horcrux here simply because it's the only place in the school where prefects and heads are allowed but other students are not."
-Turning back to the painting, he said, "We must be careful.
+I believe he hid a Horcrux here, simply because it's the only place in the school where prefects and heads are allowed but other students are not."
+Turning back to the painting, he instructed, "We must be careful.
 Everyone, get out of direct view of the painting before I levitate it.
 Be ready for anything."

 They all complied as they got their wands out.
 With a flick of Dumbledore's wand, the painting floated away, and a green beam of light shot straight forward above the pool, hitting the wall on the other side.
 It was hard to see the wall behind the painting from where Harry was, but he couldn't tell the difference between that part of the wall and the rest.
 Albus performed a detection spell and declared, "There's nothing else behind the painting beside that protection.
 This is most puzzling."

-Hermione said, "It can't be for no reason.
+Hermione suggested, "It can't be for no reason.
 He didn't just set random death traps everywhere.
 That was a killing curse that hit…the other wall."
 She turned her attention to the other side of the room, where a new hole had just been formed.
 She then performed a dark magic detection spell on that spot, and what looked like a purple flame shot straight at her.

 "Hermione!"
 Harry screamed.
 She moved a little, but got caught in the shoulder.
-She fell to the floor unconscious.
+She fell to the floor, unconscious.
 Harry ran to her while Dumbledore began shooting spells at the hole.
 "Don't be dead," Harry muttered as he checked her for a pulse, and was greatly relieved that there was one.
 "Thank God!"
-Then he tried reviving her.
+Then, he tried reviving her.
 Nothing he did seemed to help his girlfriend.

 He didn't see what spells Dumbledore had to do to get past the trap, but apparently he had, because when he looked up, he saw that the wall where the purple flame had come from now had some of the plaster removed, and an opening was there, which had what appeared to be Hufflepuff's cup on it.
 Dumbledore looked at him.
 "Mr. Potter, might I suggest you levitate Miss Granger to the hospital wing whilst Miss Weasley and I deal with this Horcrux?
 We shall join you shortly."